ztyyLV/barcode-reader-docs-mobile/programming/objectivec-swift/user-guide.md

 ## Installation

-If you have downloaded the SDK from the <a href="https://www.dynamsoft.com/barcode-reader/downloads/?utm_source=docs" target="_blank">Dynamsoft website</a> and unzipped `dbr-ios-{version-number}.zip`, you can find two `frameworks` in the root folder.
+If you have downloaded the SDK from the <a href="https://www.dynamsoft.com/barcode-reader/downloads/?utm_source=docs" target="_blank">Dynamsoft website</a> and unzipped **dbr-ios-{version-number}.zip**, you can find two **frameworks** in the root folder.
 You can simply include `DynamsoftBarcodeReader.framework` to your project to start creating a barcode scanning app.
-The other framework, `DynamsoftCameraEnhancer.framework`, is an extension package which integrates video frame preprocessing algorithms and camera control APIs.
+The other framework, `DynamsoftCameraEnhancer.framework`, is an extension package that integrates video frame preprocessing algorithms and camera control APIs.

 Starting from v8.8 of DBR, the SDK also offers `xcframeworks` for iOS development. `xcframeworks` are slowly replacing `frameworks` as the standard for iOS development, so we are happy to now offer `DynamsoftBarcodeReader.xcframework` and `DynamsoftCameraEnhancer.xcframework` included as part of the SDK.
 To learn more about `xcframeworks` and what they offer over the regular `framework`, please check out this [article](https://medium.com/trueengineering/xcode-and-xcframeworks-new-format-of-packing-frameworks-ca15db2381d3) by TrueEngineering.